AnaAGG/P4_Api-sentiment-project/README.md

 The main objectives of this project are:

-        1. Create an API
+        1. Write an API using flask
+            - Serves information to clients (GET method)
+            - Receives information from the clients (POST method)
-        3. Perform a sentiment analysis of our API quotes
+        2. Perform a sentiment analysis of our API quotes

 Given the structure of the data that we will have in our API, when I do the sentiment analysis I will evaluate on the one hand if there are differences between the different categories of our database (philosophy, science and literature).
 I have also evaluated whether within the category there is a difference between genders.